Interview Q&A | "Do You Have Any Questions for Us?"

 Here are a few examples:

-• You were hoping that the interviewer would ask a question that offered you an opportunity to talk about how familiar you are with the organization's history.
-But alas, she did not.
+- You were hoping that the interviewer would ask a question that offered you an opportunity to talk about how familiar you are with the organization's history.
+But alas, they did not.
 In this situation, you might say: "I know that your organization was founded in 2006, but you only just recently launched programming on the West Coast.
 I'd love to hear what went into the decision to become a bi-coastal organization."

-• You are a born leader, but your interviewer didn't spend too much time inquiring about your leadership skills.
+- You are a born leader, but your interviewer didn't spend too much time inquiring about your leadership skills.
 In this situation, you might say: "I'm incredibly motivated by a challenge and I really love the opportunity to drive a project.
 Do you see the person in this role having an opportunity to lead a project or initiative?"

-• Thanks to your penchant for communication and collaboration, you had a great rapport with your previous supervisor and you want to highlight that in your interview.
+- Thanks to your penchant for communication and collaboration, you had a great rapport with your previous supervisor and you want to highlight that in your interview.
 In this situation, you might say: "It's very important to me that I feel like part of a team and to have an opportunity to learn from and alongside my colleagues.
 What is the communication and collaboration style of this organization?"

 Whatever you choose, remember that “I have no questions,” generally comes off as “I have no interest.”
 Prepping some killer questions is an easy way to impress, so go ahead and grab that low-hanging fruit!